Dependencies

 Python Version

-Specify the Python version for your spec’s virtual environment:
+Specify the Python version for your spec’s virtual environment when using venv mode:

 config.py